 - I run a humble little portrait studio from my home in Prince Albert, and it’s a source of great happiness in my life.

-- When I’m home, I love to go for long runs/walks with my three kids: two rescue dogs and the Wildling.
+- When I’m home, I love to go for long runs/walks in nature with my three kids: two rescue dogs and the Wildling.